impossible to subdue

 And yet I can never stop considering the pitch and drift of their

 forlorn boats on the sea, the movements that must be endless, promising nothing to their numbers within, headlong voyages scaled in a lyric of search, like the great love of Solomon.

-someone who purchases and maintains an inventory of goods to be sold
+someone who maintains an inventory of goods to be sold

 We pass by the throngs of